🍩 Health Inspection Report Summary — Amy’s Donuts (E. Fountain Blvd., Colorado Springs)

 ⚖️ Public Safety Summary

-Amy’s Donuts remains under observation by local health authorities due to repeated violations within a 12-month period.
+Amy’s Donuts remains under observation by local health authorities due to repeated food safety violations within a 12-month period.

 Critical issues — including nonfunctional hygiene stations and pest presence — indicate lapses in management oversight and sanitation enforcement.